asierabreu/cosmics/datasets/asd_ppes/README.txt

 Note that the corresponding Field Of View (SM1 or SM2) is embedded in the file name: e.g : ASD4_Counters_FOV1_ROW1.dat

-Extracted as of 1st Sep 2017
+Latest Extracted at : 1st Sep 2017

+FTP repository location: ftp://ftp.sciops.esa.int/pub/gaiacal